 Asthma is an exaggerated reaction of a sensitive airway to a stimulus.
 It constricts the big airways and fills the bronchial tubes with mucus making breathing difficult.
 Thus, it complicates the hypersensitivity reaction.

-Severe asthmatic attacks may follow a slight difficulty in breathing in people having an allergy.
-An asthmatic attack may come in slow but in most cases during an allergic reaction, it comes in very fast.
-Management of asthma is included in the emergency or first aid treatment of a hypersensitivity reaction.
+Severe asthmatic attacks may follow a slight difficulty breathing in people with an allergy.
+An asthmatic attack may come in slow, but in most cases, it comes in very fast during an allergic reaction.
+Asthma management is included in the emergency or first aid treatment of a hypersensitivity reaction.

-To know more about asthma attack first aid in Southport, CPR First Aid is a leading provider of compliant and dynamic courses and training for workplace health and safety.
+To know more about asthma attack first aid in Southport, CPR First Aid is a leading provider of compliant and dynamic workplace health and safety training.

 Common Risk Factors for Peanut or Nut Allergies

 The risk factors for peanut allergy are not entirely clear.
-Nonetheless, understanding the why and how can help allergy sufferers manage their condition.
+Understanding the why and how can help allergy sufferers manage their condition.
 The following risk factors have been identified.